Got a question that’s not answered here? Contact Maggie Ardiente, AHA conference coordinator, at 202-238-9088 or firstname.lastname@example.org.

-Denver will be moderate in May, with an average high of 68°F and low of 40°F, but the weather could change drastically.
+Chicago will be moderate in late May, with an average high of 74°F and low of 56°F, but the weather could change drastically.
 Hotels tend to keep the meeting rooms cold, so we recommend bring a light sweater or jacket while you attend sessions.

 Casual dress is acceptable for attending our breakout sessions throughout the day.
 Some attendees choose to change into business casual or business attire for the evening banquets.
 Formal attire is not necessary.
 Hotels tend to turn the air conditioning on very high, so bring a light sweater or jacket to wear indoors.